Anna: Picks his nose?!

 - Amateur Footage of a bear attack in a junkyard shows snot running out of Homer's nose as he cries.

-- An episode of Jimmy Two-Shoes had Jimmy noting how gross a Bedsheet Ghost looked, then turning around and seeing Beezy picking his nose.
+- An episode of Jimmy Two-Shoes has Jimmy noting how gross a Bedsheet Ghost looked, then turning around and seeing Beezy picking his nose.

 - Beetlejuice referenced boogers quite a few times—for example, a literal "pick-it line" in front of City Hall to protest road construction.

-- In Lilo & Stitch: The Series, Snooty is an experiment that was programmed to mine a rare mineral - which turns out to be chemically the same as human mucus.
+- In Lilo & Stitch: The Series, Snooty is an experiment that was programmed to mine a rare mineral, which turns out to be chemically the same as human mucus.
+It's great for clearing up sinuses chronically clogged by allergic reactions.

 - Snott from Earthworm Jim is a sentient green glob of mucus.